Why partner with Signatera™ for your clinical trial?

 - Clinically validated across multiple solid tumors, Signatera has shown to predict relapse in >98% of patients without further treatment1

-- Experienced team with Global reach: CE Mark, FDA Breakthrough Designation, 6 Non-Significant Risk (NSR) determinations
+- Experienced team with Global reach: CE Mark, three FDA Breakthrough Device Designations, 6 Non-Significant Risk (NSR) determinations

 - >60 Natera IP assets covering ctDNA MRD and monitoring